 In this short blog series with HRD Business Summit, I was asked questions that are highly pertinent to leaders, especially leaders of HR.
 The first question I was asked is: “why engage employees?”
 The simple answer: Employee engagement is critical for business success.
 We all agree.
 We want engaged employees.

 Any employee engagement guide would tell you that employee engagement is defined by marginal effort.
 In other words, what are employees doing that they don’t have to do?
 How hard are they trying?
 Compare two employees one is working very hard, putting in extra marginal effort; the other is not.
 It would be a mistake to think that the second will perform as well as the first.
-Even so, this is not the biggest mistake made in employee engagement.
+Even so, this is not the biggest employee engagement mistakes.

 Are we missing half of the equation?

 I had no disagreement with anything that they said.
 It all seemed very logical to me.
 I believe that companies should do whatever they can to create an environment that builds employee engagement and reaps the benefits of employee engagement software.

 As I listened to the presentation, I began to have a realization -everything that these great HR leaders talked about focused on what the company could do to engage the employees - absolutely nothing that they discussed focused on what the employees could do to engage themselves which could be one of the main employee engagement mistakes.
 As I listened, I thought, “This is incredibly effective presentation describing half of an equation.”
 They were persuasively explaining how the company could increase the employee’s engagement and completely ignoring how the employees could increase their own engagement.
-This is the biggest mistake we make in employee engagement!
+This is the biggest employee engagement mistake!